Nevada Stoody Hayes: Fourth marriage

-Her fourth and last husband was the third duke of Porto, Dom Afonso of Braganza (1865–1920), whom she married morganatically on 26 September 1917 in Rome, and again in a civil ceremony on 23 November of that year in Madrid.
+Her fourth and last husband was the Duke of Porto, Dom Afonso of Braganza (1865–1920), Infante of Portugal, whom she married morganatically, in a civil ceremony on 26 September 1917 in Rome, and again in a second civil ceremony – before a consular officer of the Portuguese Republic –, followed by a religious wedding, on 23 November of the same year in Madrid, under the name of Madame Nevada Stoody Hayes-Chapman.
 Hayes began styling herself "Her Royal Highness, Nevada, the Duchess of Porto", but the Portuguese royal family never recognized her as a member.
 Afonso tried to have his wife accepted by his family, but was rebuffed.

-Three years later, on 21 February 1920, at Naples, Italy, the duke died.
+Three years later, on 21 February 1920, at Naples, Italy, the duke died, without having ever renounced his rights to the throne.
 Hayes traveled from Italy to Portugal with the body of her late husband, and arranged for its installation in the Braganza pantheon in the Monastery of São Vicente de Fora in Lisbon.
-Although the terms of a morganatic marriage exclude the surviving spouse from inheriting any of the titles or privileges that are the prerogatives of royalty, they do not exclude the survivor from inheriting property.
+Although the terms of a morganatic marriage exclude the surviving spouse from inheriting any of the titles or privileges that are the prerogatives of royalty (while the concept of morganatic marriage has never explicitly existed anywhere in Portugal), they do not exclude the survivor from inheriting property.
 In his will, Dom Afonso left his entire estate to Nevada Stoody Hayes.

 Excerpt from Mrs. Astor's 400:

 He forfeited his inheritance rights to the throne by his marriage and his financial allowance from the royal family was cut.

 Nevada styled herself as the Crown Princess of Portugal.
 Her husband was the uncle of King Manuel of Portugal and only brother of King Manuel's father, the murdered King Carlos.
 King Victor Emanuel, a cousin of the Duke of Oporto, gave him asylum in the Royal Palace in Naples and a reported allowance of $10,000 per year.
 The Duke of Oporto died in Naples in 1920 having fled there after the Portuguese Revolution.
-After the death of the King of Portugal Nevada petitioned the republican government – to no avail – to grant her all the royal family's funds as she considered herself its senior member.
+After the death of the King of Portugal, Nevada petitioned the republican government – to no avail – to grant her all the royal family's funds as she considered herself its senior member.